 Many Twitter employees have recently noted the absence of Parag Agrawal, their current CEO, who Musk soured on after the two initially started talking about Musk joining Twitter’s board.
 “He has been completely absent for weeks,” one current Twitter employee, who requested anonymity to speak without the company’s permission, said of Agrawal.
 “He has ghosted us,” said another.
 Both Twitter’s Slack and the Twitter employee-only section of Blind, an anonymous message board for tech workers, are full of similar comments about Agrawal, according to screenshots seen by The Verge.

 Now that Musk is going to buy Twitter, he has already started meeting with some leaders across the company.
-On Wednesday, he showed up at Twitter’s San Fransisco headquarters carrying a literal kitchen sink and held an impromptu discussion at Twitter’s coffee bar.
-There, he downplayed a recent report that he would lay off 75 percent of Twitter employees, though many employees are still expecting deep cuts.
+On Wednesday, he showed up at Twitter’s San Francisco headquarters carrying a literal kitchen sink and held an impromptu discussion at Twitter’s coffee bar.
+While there, he downplayed a recent report that he would lay off 75 percent of Twitter employees, though many employees are still expecting deep cuts.

-The last time Musk addressed all of Twitter’s employees was in June, when he said he wanted the app to become more like WeChat and TikTok.
+The last time Musk addressed Twitter’s rank and file was in June, when he said he wanted the app to become more like WeChat and TikTok.
 After saying the deal was back on several weeks ago, he tweeted: “Buying Twitter is an accelerant to creating X, the everything app.”

-As is fitting for Musk, his Twitter takeover has been a messy saga fueled by his penchant for drama.
-In any event, we’re hours away from a conclusion to this saga.
+As is fitting for Musk, his takeover has been a messy saga fueled by his penchant for drama.
 It’s the beginning of a new era for Twitter.